 41-50: Very Difficult - the most complex task that could be accomplished in iteration.
 The most senior members of the project team work on the task, the delivery may be outsourced to specialized workplaces.

-The new Dynamic Iteration Method was used to verify the model validity.
 The project plan is a sample model of a project where we assigned the same complexity to all five outputs.
-Project managers from five teams distributed 100 points among these five project outputs (Table I).
+Project managers from five teams distributed 100 points among these five project outputs.